BravingTheBacklog/bravingthebacklog.github.io/_posts/2019-02-20-top-10-gamecube-games-in-my-backlog.md

 stealth action!
 I mean, who doesn't want psychic powers, right? ...It's not just me, right?

-## 3. {% include game.html game="Viewtiful Joe" %}
+## 3. {% include game.html game="Viewtiful Joe" checkmark="" %}

+**Edit**: Viewtiful Joe was a challenge, but an enjoyable one!
+I'm really glad I finally gave the full game a shot.
+You can [read more about my thoughts on it here]({% post_url 2020-11-09-what-im-playing-no-97 %}#ViewtifulJoe).

 This side-scrolling beat 'em up released in 2003 to critical acclaim, and was commercially successful enough to spawn a few sequels and even manga and anime adaptations.
 The Demo/Preview disc that came with my GameCube had a Viewtiful Joe demo on it, and as a kid it always struck me as a strange game.
-I mean, you're this ordinary dude, but then you collect some things and strike a weird pose, call out a catchphrase, and transform in to a superhero.
+I mean, you're this ordinary dude, but then you collect some things and strike a weird pose, call out a catchphrase, and transform into a superhero.
 Now that I'm a bit older I think I can appreciate the intent and the humor there, but as a kid I just thought it was weird.
 Fun though!